Eldorado234/dynamic-backdrop/README.md

 # dynamic-backdrop

-`dynamic-backdrop` creates a backdrop around a target element.
+`dynamic-backdrop` is a web component to create a backdrop around a target element.
 This could be useful to hilight an specific part of the website by fading out anything around.